 PNP: Past National President.
 Once a national president's annual term ends, she is referred to as a past national president.
 A PNP will typically continue to remain active in the Auxiliary, serving on committees and as a member to future leaders at all levels.

-PUFL: Paid Up for Life membership.
+PUFL: Paid Up For Life membership.
 Members who are current on dues may complete a PUFL application and pay a one-time fee, based upon the member's age and total dues at the time of application, to become a member for life.
 The one-time payment is placed in a trust to pay the member's dues each year.

-R

-Roster: A list of members in a specific department or unit, available via ALAMIS.

-S

-SAL: Sons of The American Legion.
+Public Spirit Award:

+Established in 1983, this award recognizes outstanding individuals or organizations for contributions that positively impact our communities, particularly efforts that benefit our military, veterans and their families.
+It is awarded at the annual Auxiliary Washington, D.C.
+Conference.
+The recipient is selected by the American Legion Auxiliary national president and must be present to accept the award.
+R Reps/Deps Veterans Affairs Voluntary Service (VAVS) representatives and deputy representatives Roster: A list of members in a specific department or unit, available via ALAMIS.
+S SAL: Sons of The American Legion.
 Founded in 1932, SAL members include males of all ages who are dependents of those who served in the U.S. military and eligible for American Legion membership.

-Senior: A member aged 18 or older.
+Senior: A member age 18 or older.